If you love trips with your concealed weapon, then you need to know how to travel interstate with your firearm.

 This is especially important when passing through a state that doesn’t like guns.

-He also added it’s best to not stop at all at such states.
+He also added it’s best to not stop at all in such states.
 Keep in mind the U.S. Code 926A only allows you to travel through, not to, the states where it’s illegal to carry firearms.

 Here’s an Example

 In 2015, I brought my family to Florida to go see the giant mouse.
-I can legally own and carry in my home state and in Florida.
+I can legally own and carry it in my home state and in Florida.